 The “FC” in the model’s name stands for fuel cell, which references the car’s drive system.
 Fuel cell vehicles are commonly referred to as FCVs (Fuel Cell Vehicles) or FCEVs (Fuel Cell Electric Vehicles).

 An FCV runs on hydrogen, rather than petrol or diesel.
 It runs on a motor powered by electricity, which generated by a chemical reaction between hydrogen and oxygen in a fuel cell.
-The only by-product when an FCV is driven is water vapour.
-It doesn’t emit any harmful substances such as CO2 (a major cause of global warming), or SO2 and NOx (causes of atmospheric pollution).
+The only by-product when an FCV is driven is water vapour, so it does not emit any harmful substances.
 As well as producing zero emissions when driven, FCVs are also highly practical.
 They have an ample cruising range and can be refuelled very quickly.

 The benefits add up.
 Unlike many electric vehicle designs, refuelling a fuel-cell-powered unit takes only a few minutes.
 It’s also amazingly clean – water vapor is the only emission.
 There are in-wheel motors driving each front wheel so along with a rear-wheel drivetrain this makes the model an all-wheel-drive vehicle.